-Approximately 31,000 people, or 77% of Holyoke's population, live in a census block group that has been identified as an Environmental Justice community by the Commonwealth of Massachusetts, a designation based on income, English language isolation (no one older than 14 speaks English well in the home) and is a member of a minority population in Holyoke.
-With this in mind, HG&E commits to continuing to work with community partners to improve opportunities throughout the community and more specifically within our Environmental Justice block groups and is working to incorporate both State and Federal Environmental Justice recommendations into our practices.
+The Commonwealth of Massachusetts identifies 29 of the 35 block groups within Holyoke as EJ populations with approximately 78% of Holyoke's population living in an EJ community.
+These block groups have been designated as EJ communities based on all three population factors the state considers: income, English language isolation, and minority.
+HG&E continuously pursues grant funding that becomes available to assist with the energy transition throughout the community with a focus on EJ populations.
+With this in mind, HG&E commits to continuing to work with community partners to improve opportunities and more specifically within our Environmental Justice block groups and is working to incorporate both State and Federal Environmental Justice recommendations into our practices.
 Some of this work includes:

-- Competitive Rates, Discounts, and Budget Plans - · Connections to Fuel Assistance - Bilingual Communication & Customer Service - Community Engagement & Goodwill Program - Program Development (Schools, Scholarships, Tours, Community Partners) - Annual Public Power & Natural Gas Week Event
+- Competitive Rates, Discounts, and Budget Plans - Connections to Fuel Assistance - Bilingual Communication & Customer Service - Community Engagement & Goodwill Program - Program Development (Schools, Scholarships, Tours, Community Partners) - Annual Public Power & Natural Gas Week Event